esaracco/wopits/app/doc/README.md

 Edit the `pg_hba.conf` like this:

-1. Change (depending of your needs):
+1. According to your need, update:

 ```bash
 # "local" is for Unix domain socket connections only
 local   all             all                                     peer
 ```

-2. To:
+2. to:

 ```bash
 # "local" is for Unix domain socket connections only
 local   all             all                                     md5
 ```

-3. Then:
+3. then:

 ```bash
 $ sudo -upostgres app/db/postgresql/wopits-create_db.example.sh